Mohammad Sadegh Sirjani (محمد صادق سیرجانی) - Ph.D. Student in Computer Science at UT San Antonio

 Biography

-Mohammad Sadegh Sirjani is a Ph.D. student in Computer Science at the University of Texas at San Antonio (UTSA), where he conducts research in the ASIC Laboratory under the supervision of Professor Mimi Xie.
+Mohammad Sadegh Sirjani is a Ph.D. student in Computer Science at the University of Texas at San Antonio (UT San Antonio), where he conducts research in the ASIC Laboratory under the supervision of Professor Mimi Xie.
 His focus lies in Tiny AI, intermittent computing, energy harvesting, and low-power IoT systems, particularly for real-world applications in healthcare and embedded intelligence.

 He completed his B.Sc. in Computer Engineering at Ferdowsi University of Mashhad and has worked as a research assistant and software engineer in both Iran and the U.S. His experience spans backend development, CI/CD pipelines, RESTful APIs, and cloud-native technologies including Docker, Kubernetes, and NGINX.